 Compositing was carried out in After Effects and unlinking on an Avid DS.
 "There were lots of layers in each shot, because of the amount of elements that had to be inserted," says Casserly, "but the result was seamless."
 Biblically enough, it took Flix 40 days from September to create the water shots for the tale, plus the usual work of de-rigging, colour correcting and adding other elements, such as smoke and mist, as well as a further 20 days of onlining.

-Lion TV's The Crusades: the Crescent and the Cross
+Northern Highlights: The Crusades: The Crescent and the Cross - Red Vision

 The 4 x 60-minute series started earlier this month on the History Channel and the production team filmed on location in the Middle East to achieve an epic look.